wade-wojcak/system-status-monitor/README.md

 **Running the Tests**

 - To run the tests, navigate to the project root directory and run `npm run test`.
-The tests will also be executed automatically when running the build command.
+  - The tests will also be executed automatically when running the build command.
 - The tests will be executed and the results will be displayed in the terminal.
 - There are currently 9 tests in the suite, all of which are passing as of the time of writing.

 Beyond the code tests, I also performed a breadth of manual QA testing to ensure that the application functions as expected.
 This included modifying the `STATUS_TIME_WINDOW` and `REFETCH_INTERVAL` constants found in `src/app/CONSTANTS.ts` to test different scenarios and edge cases.
 As was recommended in the instructions I utilized multiple `yes > /dev/null` commands to create periods of high average CPU load, and then used `killall -HUP yes` to simulate the system returning to normal.
+Reducing the aforementioned constants will allow you to test the status event logic much more quickly.

 ## Documentation

-I utilized TypeDoc to generate a simple docsite for the application based on JSDoc-style comments included throughout the codebase.
-The docuemtnation is comprehensive for a prototype-level application and serves as a solid foundation point for future development.
-In addition to documenting the types and functions, I've also included a number of inline comments to explain certain pieces of functionality.
+I utilized TypeDoc to generate a documentation page for the application based on JSDoc-style comments included throughout the codebase.
+The docuemtnation is comprehensive for a prototype-level application and serves as a solid foundation for future development.
+In addition to documenting the type definitions and functional components, I've also included a number of inline comments to explain certain pieces of functionality.

 **Running the Documentation**